 Clinical data cutoff date of June 20, 2024.

-Schinke et al (2024)10 presented findings from the MonumenTAL-1 study on the effects of prophylactic tocilizumab in mitigating CRS following TALVEY treatment.
+Schinke et al (2024)10 presented findings from the MonumenTAL-1 study on the effects of prophylactic tocilizumab in mitigating CRS following TALVEY treatment at a median duration of follow-up of 4.4 months (range, 0.3-8.8).

 MonumenTAL-1 Study (Prophylactic Tocilizumab Cohort): Baseline Characteristics10